Ronan the Accuser: Fictional character biography

 Ronan was born on the planet Hala, the capital of the Kree Empire in the Greater Magellanic Cloud.
 Ronan later joined the Accuser Corps, who are the Kree equivalent of military governors and jurists, and his rise through their ranks was extraordinary; he eventually became the third-most powerful being in the Kree Empire.
 The Supreme Intelligence ultimately appointed him "Supreme Accuser of the Kree Empire".
 He is known simply as "Ronan the Accuser".

 On his first mission, Ronan is sent to Earth to investigate the destruction of a robotic Kree Sentry at the hands of the Fantastic Four.
 The team defeats Ronan, which prompts a Kree expedition to spy on and assess Earth.
-Captain Mar-Vell is a member of the team, and he interacts with Ronan frequently during his mission.
+Mar-Vell is a member of the team, and he interacts with Ronan frequently during his mission.

 Ronan secretly plans with Zarek to overthrow the Kree leader, the Supreme Intelligence, believing the Empire should not be ruled by a non-humanoid entity.
 But Ronan is paralyzed by the psionic powers of Rick Jones, and control of the Kree Empire reverts to the Supreme Intelligence.

 Ronan is subsequently mentally dominated by the Supreme Intelligence, and battles Mar-Vell on multiple occasions.
 Ronan later regains his sanity and returns to his former position as Supreme Accuser.
 During the second Kree-Skrull war, Ronan executes a Skrull duplicate of the Silver Surfer.

 During the Kree-Shi'ar War, Ronan joins Starforce.

 When Earth becomes a prison planet, Ronan serves as its warden.
 The Supreme Intelligence then plans to subvert the galactic council and use Ego the Living Planet as a weapon.
-Although Ronan is able to elevate his power by tapping into Ego's own energy, Mister Fantastic, Iron Man, Giant-Man and Bruce Banner manage to create a machine that transfers Ego's essence into Quasar.
-The weakened Ronan is defeated and captured by the U.S. Agent.
+Although Ronan is able to elevate his power by tapping into Ego's own energy, Mister Fantastic, Iron Man, Giant-Man, and Bruce Banner manage to create a machine that transfers Ego's essence into Quasar.
+The weakened Ronan is defeated and captured by U.S. Agent.

 When Ronan is falsely accused of treason by Tana Nile, he discovers he has been framed by a highly placed member of a Kree house.
 After defending the Kree Empire against the Annihilation Wave, Ronan clears his name and kills his betrayer, although not before he lobotomizes the Supreme Intelligence.
 In an act of mercy, Ronan kills the Supreme Intelligence and becomes ruler of the Kree Empire.

 During the Phalanx conquest of the Kree, Ronan works with the Super-Skrull and Wraith to free his people.

 When the Inhumans seek aid from the Kree against the Skrull's Secret Invasion, Ronan agrees on the condition that the Inhuman princess, Crystal, marries him.
 On their wedding day, Ronan is severely beaten by the Shi'ar Imperial Guard and hospitalized.
 He does not fully recover until after the War of Kings is over.